 At this juncture, Yisrael is seemingly being fast transformed into a well-administered group of people, but above that “Israel is chosen to reflect God's holiness and live out his commandments, reflecting His standards in a life of wholehearted compliance with the terms of the covenant”.3 With this in mind, YHVH further defines His people: “And you shall be to Me a kingdom of priests and a holy nation” (19:6).
 Thus, Yisrael will be equipped and prepared for this (ultimate) ideal goal of reflecting Elohim’s image by becoming a holy covenant community of priests who are to minister to a royal Sovereign.
 "Holiness", is a totally new concept for the fledgling Nation, hence the cleansing and separating measures that are imposed on them.
 If noted in list form, the people are to: "consecrate", by "washing clothes", "setting bounds”, “being careful not to go up to the mountain”, nor “touch its base" and "not to come near [their] wives" (19:10, 12, 15).
 Being an “am s'gula” they are not only YHVH's possession but, as mentioned, also a reflection of their Owner, marked by a distinction of status and nature.
 "Kadosh" - “holy” - primarily denotes separation and devotion to the service of YHVH.
 In the quick transition that they are making, the acts of “consecration” serve as an external illustration of what has hitherto been a completely strange notion.
 Likewise, the loftiness, holiness, and sublime stature of YHVH will be expressed in an outward fashion, as we shall soon see.

 As part of YHVH's instructions, which precede His descent from the Mountain, He says to Moshe “…When the shofar sounds long, they shall come near the mountain” (19:13b), and (literally), “when the yovel is drawn out…" (referring to a prolonged sound of the shofar, which is mentioned for the very first time in Scripture, 19:16,19).
 The current reference is to the type of sound, and not to the instrument producing that sound (in fact, nothing is being said right then about any instrument that would have produced the sound).
-The root of yovel (y.v.l - yod, bet/vet, lamed) means to “lead” (e.g. Jer.
+The root of yovel (y.v.l - yod, bet/vet, lamed) means to “lead” (e.g., Jer.
 31:9 – “And with supplications, I will lead them”), as it was undoubtedly the ram that typically supplied the horn for blowing, and was used to lead the ceremonial procession.
 Blowing the horn (shofar) also became the signal for the year of “Jubilee” - hence “yovel” for the 50th year.
-The English word ‘Jubilee’ is, therefore, a derivative of the Hebrew “yovel”.
+Therefore, the English word ‘Jubilee’ is a derivative of the Hebrew “yovel”.
 The usage of the “yovel” in this context may also allude to Yisrael’s “year of release” from their bondage, and into the “liberty of the sons of Elohim” (see Rom.
 8:21).

-The greatest sound and light spectacle are about to unfold with the following ‘pyrotechnical effects’: Thundering and lightning, a thick cloud, loud sound of a shofar, smoke (which envelops the mountain), and fire.
+The greatest sound and light spectacle is about to unfold with the following ‘pyrotechnical effects’: Thundering and lightning, a thick cloud, loud sound of a shofar, smoke (which envelops the mountain), and fire.
 The smoke is like the smoke of a furnace; the mountain is found quaking greatly, with the long blast of the shofar - becoming louder and louder (ref.
 19:16-19, cf. Revelation 8:1-9:3; 10:7).

 The first part of chapter 20 (1-17) is devoted to the Decalogue, the ‘Ten Commandments', or literally the d'varim – “words”, of the root d.v.r (which we have previously discussed as being the root for “desert, plague, to drive, thing, flock, holy of holies” and more).
-It is YHVH’s voice, which utters these “d’varim” - “words”.
+It is YHVH’s voice, that utters these “d’varim” - “words”.
 (Incidentally, in the text itself the number ‘ten’ is not mentioned in connection with these declarations of YHVH.)
-The seventeen verses of these “d'varim” constitute for the Israelites the foundation, or basis, of their Covenant relationship with Elohim and with one another, helping to become “am sgula”.
+The seventeen verses of these “d'varim” constitute for the Israelites the foundation, or basis, of their Covenant relationship with Elohim and with one another, in the process of becoming an “am sgula”.
 Notice that even though at that time the Levitical priesthood had not yet come into being, mention is made of priests in 19:22.
 Some of the sages, as well as Rashi (the renowned Middle-Ages commentator), attribute this position to the firstborn, presumably because the latter belonged to YHVH (ref.
 Parashat Bo, Ex.
 13:2).
 The existence of this early priesthood is a precursor pointing to a future reality (of a "nation of priests") yet to be fulfilled (even beyond the era of the ministry of the Levitical priesthood).

 The first seven verses of Chapter 20 deal specifically with